 - Powerchairs are fitted with a joystick type controller which is far easier to use, even for people whose dexterity is lacking.
 The placement of these sticks is often customizable meaning that the user will have the control on their dominant side.

-- Just because you have a disability, this should not limit your ability to travel and when using a powerchair, you have the peace of mind that you can take it with you when travelling by air.
+- Just because you have a disability, this should not limit your ability to travel and when using a powerchair, you have the peace of mind that you can take it with you when traveling by air.
 Electric wheelchairs are air travel approved, for the most part.

 - If you are using a powerchair, you may need to purchase a car hoist since these vehicles are typically heavier than a mobility scooter.
 What’s more, they generally do not come apart very easily meaning that transporting them is a little more of a challenge.
 You may also need someone else to help you in and out of the vehicle.